kalekdev/uni/semester-1/analysis-1/notes.typ

 $
   -A<= x_(n-1) <= x_n\
 $
-TODO: This proof is taking too long :( but I think I am almost there.
+TODO: This proof is taking too long :( but I think I am almost there, it is rather important so I certainly need to come back to it later.
 Hoping to apply the definition of the absolute function, $abs(x_n - A) < epsilon$.
 I also need to show that there is an $N$ after which this is valid, will try again another time...

 / Definition - Superior / Inferior Limits: These can be thought of as the steady-state bounds of a sequence.
 Consider the sequence $s_n = sup{x_k | k>=n}$ based on the sequence $x_n$.
 As the starting term to be included $n$ gets larger, the supremum can only stay the same or get smaller (monotonically decreasing) because $m> n, {x_k | k>=m} subset.neq {x_k | k>=n}$, ie. the starting terms get excluded and $therefore s_m <= s_n$. *If the sequence $x_n$ is bounded*, $s_n$ is also bounded as the first (and subsequent) suprema are a real, non-infinite number.
 Therefore, $s_n$ converges to $inf{s_n | n in NN}$ and vice versa for the inferior limit $i_n$, such that:
 $